cflint/CFLint/README.md

 The flag `-xml` instructs CFLint to create XML.
 There are two options for XML reporting.

 The first option is what we call CFLint XML.
-It's an internal format that adheres to a basic schema found [here](/src/main/resources/schemas/cflint-result.xsd).
+It's an internal format that adheres to a basic schema provided [here](/src/main/resources/schemas/cflint-result.xsd).
 You could then use this format as-is or to do further processing of your choice.

 The seconds option is FindBugs XML.
 The resulting XML document adheres to the current version of the FindBugs BugCollection [XML Schema Definition](src/main/resources/findbugs/bugcollection.xsd) and can be used in most CI-/Build-Server products.
 JetBrains TeamCity 10+ can import this format out of the box.